PuntoPagos/documentacion/readme-english.md

 * Fecha: Date of request (RFC1123 specification).
   * Fecha: Mon, 15 Jun 2009 20:50:30 GMT

-* Autorizacion: Punto Pagos will sign the message using the client secret key.
+* Autorizacion: PuntoPagos will sign the message using the client secret key.
 The signed message will have the following format: